vippawar1104/kasparro-ai-agentic-content-generation-system-vipul-pawar/README.md

 ## 🙏 Acknowledgments

-Built for the Kasparro AI Engineer Challenge - demonstrating modular multi-agent system design, reusable component architecture, and systematic content generation.
+Built for the Kasparro AI Engineer Challenge - demonstrating production-style multi-agent system design, reusable component architecture, and systematic content generation.

 ---

-**⭐ Star this project if you find it helpful!**
+**⭐ Star this repository if you find it helpful!**